 The heroin epidemic has long been a problem in the United States.
 Since its invention in the 1800s, heroin has been a drug with strong power and addictive ability.
-The United States Congress quickly banned the use of heroin in 1924.
+Recognizing the dangers of the drug, the United States Congress banned the use of heroin in 1924.
 However, in the mid-twentieth century, many musicians used the drug, and it was popular in the 1960s through the 1990s.
 Now the National Institute on Drug Abuse says that they have seen another increase since 2007, making the heroin epidemic a problem across the country.

 What is Heroin?

 Heroin is created from the poppy seed of opium plants, which are highly addictive.
 If the heroin is straight from the poppy seedpods, it’s pure heroin.
 Otherwise, people who sell the drug may cut it with other substances making it less pure.
 It’s usually a whitish or brownish color and has a powdery texture.

 Heroin can be injected, inhaled by snorting or sniffing, or smoked.
 All three methods rapidly deliver the drug to the brain.
 Once in the brain, heroin is converted to morphine and binds to receptors known as opioid receptors.
 These receptors are located in many areas of the brain (and also in the body), especially those involved in feelings of pain and pleasure, the control of heart rate, and respiration.

 Just like all opioids, heroin binds to the brain’s opioid receptors and cause a feeling of euphoria.
 This false sense of well-being is very appealing to people.
 In addition, the euphoria comes suddenly right after injecting the heroin making it all the more tantalizing.
 This causes people to want more of it once they start to come down off it.